-A citywide "open market" staff hiring and transfer system is available every year from spring through summer that principals may use to identify school pedagogical staff seeking transfers as well as those who wish to specific vacancies or schools.
+A citywide "open market" staff hiring and transfer system is available every year from spring through summer that principals may use to identify school pedagogical staff seeking transfers as well as those who wish to apply to specific vacancies or schools.
 Principals are thus able to recruit, screen, and select instructional staff new to their schools based on need.
-While principals have discretion over the schools' budget and staffing decisions, one barrier that schools may face are hiring restrictions set by the district for certain subject areas, grade levels, and titles or licenses.
-Exceptions are given in certain cases based on critical needs such as for high-need subject areas and new schools.
-Schools are also supported by the human resources directors from their networks on budgeting, recruiting and hiring procedures.
-In addition, all principals have access to online human resources portal for up-to-date data and activities related to talent management.
+While principals have discretion over the school's budget and staffing decisions, one barrier that schools may face are hiring restrictions set by the district for certain subject areas, grade levels, and titles or licenses.
+Exceptions are given in certain cases based on critical needs such as for high-need subject areas.
+Schools are also supported by human resource directors on budgeting, recruiting and hiring procedures.
+In addition, all principals have access to an online human resources portal for up-to-date data and activities related to talent management.
 Similarly, resources are available to instructional staff on recruitment fairs, workshops, school vacancies, transfer options, as well as professional development, citywide award programs, and leadership opportunities to promote staff retention.